BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryOpeningByReconstructionImage.md

-# ITK Binary Opening By Reconstruction Image Filter (ITKBinaryOpeningByReconstructionImage)
+# ITK Binary Opening By Reconstruction Image Filter

 binary morphological closing of an image.